awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio-get-digits.md

 You must play audio files from the S3 bucket\.
 The S3 bucket must belong to the same AWS account as the SIP media application\.
 In addition, you must give the `s3:GetObject` permission to the [ Amazon Chime Voice Connector service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html), `voiceconnector.chime.amazonaws.com`\.
 You can use the S3 console or the CLI to do that\.

-The following example shows an S3 bucket policy\.
+The following code example shows a typical S3 bucket policy\.

 ```
 {